bmj-school/udacity_blockchain/PROJECT7_flight_surety/README.md

     }

 # Smart contract development
+## Notes
+NB: Do not use HDWalletProvider!
+Major errors with multiple deployments, very slow with Ganache, etc.

+Follow up - Constructor can't call a function?

 ## Ganache testing
 Start ganache with the same seed phrase as specified in truffle configuration `truffle.js`.